krhancoc/arduino-ci/README.md

-# Arduino Continuous Integration Server
+# Arduino Continuous Integration Server for Mac-OS/Linux
 ## Author: Kenneth Hancock

 Pretty simple server to allow mutiple people to work on one Arduino chip my uploading to a server connected to the arduino chip.

-## This tool is not completed yet -- Its very rough right now.
+**This tool is not completed yet -- Its very rough right now.**

 ## Requirements - Pre Start-up